 The FCPF aims to:

-Countries achieve emission reductions from deforestation and/or forest
+Countries to achieve emission reductions from deforestation and/or forest

 country capacity for benefitting from possible future systems with positive